Luther College (Saskatchewan)

 Luther College is a university college and high school located in Regina, Saskatchewan, Canada.
 The university campus of Luther College is located on the campus of the University of Regina and serves as a federated college of the university.
 The high school is located at 1500 Royal Street.
-There are approximately 2600 students and 1115 full-time employees at the university campus.
-As a federated college, Luther College is administratively and financially independent, but Luther students may earn a University of Regina degree and can take courses at the University of Regina.
+There are approximately 1000 students and 300 employees at Luther College with an approximately $20.1M budget across both campuses.
+As a federated college, Luther College is administratively and financially independent, but academically integrated with the University of Regina.
+Luther students will earn a University of Regina degree when they graduate.

 History

 Luther College was founded in 1913 as Luther Academy, with classrooms and dormitory space for 32 male students in Melville, Saskatchewan.
 Women first enrolled as non-residential students in 1920.
 In 1926, the school relocated to a larger campus in Regina at 1500 Royal Street and began offering university level courses.
 The College used to be officially affiliated with the University of Saskatchewan until 1968, and opened a University campus including academic and residence buildings on the University of Regina campus in 1971.
 The High School continues to occupy the 1926 campus at 1500 Royal Street.